 I’ve been storing my extra blankets on my bed, laid out in full under the mattress.
 That way they take up virtually no space and provide a tiny bit of extra cush to the mattress.

 When the van is parked on a slope, arranging things so that I sleep with my feet slightly higher than my head does wonders for my circulation and I wake refreshed.
-However, it does no favors for menstrual cycles, in which things need to flow in a downward direction.
+However, it does no favors for menstrual cycles, during which things need to flow in a downward direction.
 Sleeping with the head slightly higher than the feet marginally shortens my menstrual cycles.

 Moving food, especially condiments, into smaller bottles as you use up the contents is a great way to save space in a small fridge, but don’t confuse your bottle of lemon juice with your bottle of similarly colored oil vinaigrette and pour large amounts of the wrong one on your salad.
 Pure lemon juice is a bit too tangy as a dressing.

 Always park facing your escape route.
 Sure, you’re tired after a long day and just want to settle in for the evening, and most likely there will be no problem with that whatsoever.
 But if there is a problem, if it’s the middle of the night and you’re freaked out or the adrenaline is pumping, you don’t want to have to back out of there and deal with anything or anyone who might be an obstacle, while thinking with your instinctual lizard brain instead of your rational prefrontal cortex.

 Keep a set of keys securely on you whenever you leave the van, even if you just step out for a quick minute.
 If you lock yourself out of the van in the middle of nowhere, or the middle of the night, any kind of rescue or help will be difficult and probably very expensive to come by.
 Especially if your phone is now locked inside the van.
 And while you’re waiting, it will probably rain.
 Just because.